Pennsylvania Truck Accident FAQ

-Our Northeastern Personal Injury Attorneys Are Here for You After a Truck Accident
+Our Northeastern Personal Injury Lawyers Are Here for You After a Truck Accident

 In 2017, 4,102 people in the United States died in truck collisions.
 Out of those fatalities, 17 percent were truck occupants, 68 percent were drivers of cars and other passenger vehicles, and 14 percent were motorcyclists, bicyclists or pedestrians.
 The number of truck drivers who died in accidents was 52 percent higher that year than in 2009.

 Truck collisions are common in Northeastern Pennsylvania and around the country due to various reasons.
-Our truck accident attorneys at O’Donnell Law Offices are here to protect you and your family by giving you answers to your questions about truck accidents.
+Our Kingston truck accident lawyers at O’Donnell Law Offices are here to protect you and your family by giving you answers to your questions about truck accidents.

 How Do Truck Collisions Occur?